 The objective of the health care management concentration is to prepare MBA students for significant responsibilities as professional managers in health care organizations, including hospitals, long-term care facilities and insurance companies.

->

-> The reinvigoration of an MBA concentration in health care is also important to the school's role in Realizing UB 2020, which includes health as one of four key themes of the plan’s academic strategy.
-The concentration enables the school to offer a defined cluster of classes for students working toward health science professional degrees, including MD, DDS, MPH, Nursing and Pharm.D, or for those already employed as clinicians or health care managers who are pursuing the PMBA.
+Developed in direct response to a regional study that included face-to-face interviews with health care leaders, the concentration focuses on filling needs for clinical leadership, innovative approaches to industry challenges, health analytics, health informatics and the tie between quality and cost.
+The concentration also is important to the school's role in Realizing UB 2020 and enables the school to offer a defined cluster of classes for students working toward health science degrees—including MD, DDS, MPH, nursing and PharmD—or those already employed as clinicians or health care managers pursuing a Professional MBA.

 Complete two required classes (6 credit hours total):